rmanoka/geo/usage.md

 ## Local Installation

 This site is built by Github Pages using [jekyll].
-See [local testing] for instructions on testing it locally.
-Typically, this involves installing `ruby`, then the right version of `jekyll` (3.9.0 at the time of writing), and
+Rendering it locally requires installing `ruby`, and the right version of `jekyll` (3.9.0 at the time of writing).
+Once installed,
-executing:
+execute:

 ``` shell
 bundle exec jekyll serve